carbon-design-system/carbon-preprocess-svelte/tests/fixtures/optimize-css/README.md

 ## When to add a scenario

-- New RUNTIME_CLASSES entry in scripts/index-components.ts
+- New `MANUAL_OVERRIDES` entry or automation gate change in scripts/index-components.ts
 - New typical multi-import bundle (like DatePicker + DatePickerInput)
 - Optimizer behavior change that should be regression-tested
 - Component with suspected over-prune or leak regression